 Some of the changes in this package were identified by the stakeholders during the January and March meetings.
 The CCAC policy committee supported the changes as well.
 Comments received during the Clearance process focused more on additional changes which ODJFS will review for future rule amendments.
+Comments that didn't align with the federal requirements of the Child Care Development Block grant were not incorporated.

-- 9. What scientific data was used to develop the rule or the measurable outcomes of the rule?
+9. What scientific data was used to develop the rule or the measurable outcomes of the rule?
 How does this data support the regulation being proposed?

+Not applicable.

-Not applicable. - 10.
-What alternative regulations (or specific provisions within the regulation) did the Agency consider, and why did it determine that these alternatives were not appropriate?
+10. What alternative regulations (or specific provisions within the regulation) did the Agency consider, and why did it determine that these alternatives were not appropriate?
 If none, why didn't the Agency consider regulatory alternatives?

-These rules were promulgated to comply with the statutory requirements of ORC 5104.015.
+These rules were promulgated to comply with the statutory requirements of ORC 5101.017 and 5101.018.